skagedal/blog.skagedal.tech/jekyll/_posts/2023-02-04-test-data-with-invalid-base64.md

 &nbsp;

-(I'm sorry about how sadly ugly the tables are formatted in this blog post, I'll try to fix it soon.)

 So a trailing `=` should (or could, padding is not always used) be used when the last chunk of data is 2 bytes of length; here is is three bytes (or empty, depending on how we look at it).

 I got curious – how do different Base64 decoders deal with a situation like this?